-The mining will be confined to excavation of sand to an extent depending upon availability and market demand.
-Production is taken tentatively upto a maximum of 176256 TPA as per marked demand.
+The mining will be confined to excavation of sand to an extent depending and market demand.
+Production is taken tentatively upto a maximum of marked demand.

 6.0 DRILLING AND BLASTING

 No drilling and blasting shall be required to for the exploitation of river sand.